lotabout/transformer-playground/README.md

-a playground to write an annotation processor `@Transformer` for creating transformers for classes.
+An annotation processor `@Transformer` for creating transformers for classes.

+(Note that it is only for learning purpose and I'll not maintain this repo for product usage)

 ## Scenario
 In order to achieve encapsulation, sometimes we need to duplicate the code a